OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 In either case, the space requirements for the adjacency matrix are :math:`\Theta(|\mathbf{V}|^2)`.

-.. _Undirected:

-.. odsafig:: Images/GraphUD.png
-   :width: 400
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Using the graph representations for undirected graphs

-   Using the graph representations for undirected graphs.
-   (a) An undirected graph.
-   (b) The adjacency matrix for the graph of (a).
-   (c) The adjacency list for the graph of (a).

 The second common representation for graphs is the :term:`adjacency list`, illustrated by Figure :num:`Figure #GraphRep` (c).